Last Updated on March 12, 2026 by Black Sunshine Media

 “Girls on Film” (Duran Duran) by Wesley Willis Fiasco

-This is from The Duran Duran Tribute Album (1997), and a personal favorite because Wesley was a friend.
+This is from The Duran Duran Tribute Album (1997), and a personal favorite because Wesley was my friend.
 His version of “Girls on Film” appeared on the original compilation, but was swapped out with a version by Bjorn Again.

 “After the Goldrush” (Neil Young) by Dolly Parton, Emmylou Harris & Linda Ronstadt